La Brea Tar Pits and Hancock Park

 Plants from the Ice Age

 Long before palm trees lined its busy streets, Los Angeles was an oasis of pine, sage, and buckwheat.
 Our scientists have recreated this prehistoric landscape with the Pleistocene Garden, representing the native vegetation of the Los Angeles Basin 10,000 to 40,000 years ago.
-Based on 35 years of research gathered from Pit 91 fossil excavation, the garden is divided into four ecological systems: Coastal Sage, Riparian, Deep Canyon, and Chaparral.
+Based on 35 years of research gathered from Pit 91 fossil excavation, the garden is divided into four ecological systems: Coastal Sage, Riparian, Mixed Evergreen/Redwood Forest, and Chaparral.
 Step back into L.A.'s original landscape, take in the fragrances, and escape the hustle and bustle of Wilshire.

 La Brea Tar Pits FAQs